borea17/efficient_rl/README.md

   src="https://render.githubusercontent.com/render/math?math=v_{max}=\displaystyle\frac{r_{max}}{1-\gamma}">)
   is used.
 Thereby unvisited state-action pairs become more like to be visited.
-Here, &alpha; was set to 1 (deterministic environment) and ;epsi to 0 (exploration ensured via initialization).
+Here, &alpha; was set to 1 (deterministic environment) and &epsi; to 0 (exploration ensured via initialization).

 ##### Model-based Approaches